bohrium/constitution/constitution.md

     Appellate Courts shall, 12 years after its addition and no earlier, be considered in seniority computations and be eligible for inclusion in lists of candidates.

+### Bonus thought on our amendment process

+I propose:

+    The Congress, with the agreement of 2/3s of both its Chambers, shall propose Amendments to this Constitution for consideration by the People.
+    Thereupon a Vote on the Amendment shall be held within 4 years in each State; and unless in 1/4 of the States the Nays exceed the Yeas, the Amendment shall be valid to all intents and purposes as part of this Constitution.

+    Unless 1/4 of all individual votes purposes as part of this Constitution.

+    But no State, without its consent, shall be deprived of its equal suffrage in the Senate.

+    In every 25th year each State shall elect a number of Amenders equal to the whole number of Senators and Representatives to which the State may be entitled in the Congress.
+But no
+    Senator or Representative, or person holding an Office of Trust or Profit under the United States shall be appointed an Amender.

+And in every 25th year a College oConvention shall be held with each State sending as many delegates as it has Representatives and Senators in Congress.
+This College of Amendment shall within 2 years recommend amendments for consideration by the States.

 ## Appendices